TAEWOOGWAK/Continual_Learning/EWC/README.md

 # Elastic Weight Consolidation

-*Overcoming catastrophic forgetting in neural networks*
+Kirkpatrick, James, et al. *"Overcoming catastrophic forgetting in neural networks."* Proceedings of the national academy of sciences 114.13 (2017): 3521-3526.